NUKnightLab/SensorGrid/README.md

 ## Time settings

-All nodes must have the correct time.
-Time can be set with a GPS module.
+For proper created-at timestamping of data, node clocks can be set with a GPS module.
 Once the time is set, the node can be deployed without the GPS if preferred.

 To set the time, first initialize the GPS time: